copernicus-mogley/zkav.club/README.md

 Participatory livestreams for privacy-first communities.
 Zk Av Club Foundry combines an open Salon with community-led Workshops to explore free and open-source software (FOSS) and decentralized tech in practice.
 Come to learn, contribute, and help design how we document and distribute community knowledge—without compromising privacy.

-Salon: A monthly chat with people building in the open — FOSS, P2P, decentralized governance, brand/design, transcription, more.
+Salon: A monthly conversation with people building in the open — FOSS, P2P, decentralized governance, brand/design, transcription, more.
 We go live the final Friday at 15:00 UTC.
 [Check our calendar](https://lu.ma/zkav).

 Workshops: Practical, community-led livestreams on real-world workflows — event coverage, content creation with FOSS, and streaming on decentralized networks.
 [Lead a workshop](/workshops).